upvalue/upvalue-io-code/README.md

-# Cooler News
+# Cool Links.

-A simple HN-alike website, written with Flask and Intercooler.
+A simple link shortener, written with Flask and Intercooler.